angrybacon/doomsday-wiki/markdown/articles/2020/10/05/gangsta-trippin.md

 BS
 :::

-### Free _Cycling Effects_
+### Free Cycle Effects

 This next pair are mostly unique to Doomsday however :card[Death's Shadow] based decks (and some Dredge decks) will also make use of one of them.
-These are _free_ cycling cards that have little to no relevant text outside of their cycling abilities (other than some specific circumstances).
+These are _free_ cycle cards that have little to no relevant text outside of their cycling abilities (other than some specific circumstances).
 Their use is almost always to provide a {0} mana draw effect after Doomsday has resolved.

 #### :card[Street Wraith]